Anti-Ramsey number of edge-disjoint rainbow spanning trees: Introduction

 \begin{remark} Recall the famous Nash-Williams-Tutte Theorem (\cite{Nash, Tutte}): A multigraph contains $t$ edge-disjoint spanning trees if and only if for every partition $P$ of its vertex set, it has at least $t(|P|-1)$ cross-edges.
 Theorem \ref{partition} implies the Nash-Williams-Tutte Theorem by assigning every edge of the multigraph a distinct color. \end{remark}

-In many situations, we care about edge-disjoint rainbow spanning trees.
+Theorem \ref{partition} can be also generalized to extend edge-disjoint rainbow spanning forests to edge-disjiont rainbow spanning trees.
 Let $G$ be an edge-colored multigraph.
 Let $F_1, \ldots, F_t$ be $t$ edge-disjoint rainbow spanning forests.
 We are interested in whether $F_1,\ldots, F_t$ can be extended to $t$ edge-disjoint rainbow spanning trees $T_1,\ldots, T_t$ in $G$, i.e., $E(F_i)\subset E(T_i)$ for each $i$.
 We say the extension is {\em color-disjoint} if all edges in $\cup_i\lp E(T_i)\setminus E(F_i)\rp$ have distinct colors and these colors are different from the colors appearing in the edges of $\cup_i E(F_i)$.

-We show the following theorem on the existence of a color-disjoint extension of edge-disjoint rainbow spanning forests.
+Using similar matroid methods or graph theoretical arguments, we can also obtain a criterion that characterizes the existence of a color-disjoint extension of rainbow spanning forests into rainbow spanning trees.